Developing a massive scraper where users could search more than 200 million people

-One of the main technical challenges we faced was to create a massive scraper that could process all the information we needed while being able to run periodically in a cost-efficient way in order to keep Wolfy’s information up-to-date.
+One of Wolfy’s main technical challenges was to create a massive scraper that could process all the information we needed.
+This needed to be able to run while being able to run periodically in a cost-efficient way, in order to keep Wolfy’s information up-to-date.

-One of the most important challenges was finding product/market fit.
-Wolfy targeted the Latin American market and what we found was that in order to use a product like Wolfy, most of the companies needed to change at least some part of their sales pipeline.
+We also faced the challenge of finding product/market fit.
+Wolfy targeted the Latin American market and what we found was that in order for companies to use a product like Wolfy, most of the companies needed to change at least some part of their sales pipeline.
 They were using traditional tools like buying outdated databases and making phone calls, instead of using more modern approaches like cold emailing.
 This made the sales process difficult because we first had to show customers that they could get better results by introducing new tools/processes to their sales pipeline.

-The project used Python and Scrapy for the scraper part since it allows for quick iteration and has a great community behind it.
+In order to obtain all the information we needed, we had to create a massive parallel scraping architecture.
+The project used Python and Scrapy for the scraper part, since it allows for quick iterations and has a great community behind it.

 In order to improve scraping speed, we used a pool of thousands of IPs that were rotated between scrapers using proxies.

-It was our first time raising capital and we learned things like when to raise private vs public capital, how to make a good and effective pitch, what’s important to an investor, and what’s not.
-We went through all that process, so now we can transmit our experience to future entrepreneurs.
+It was our first time raising capital, and we learned when to raise private funding vs public capital, how to make a good and effective pitch, and what’s important to an investor.
+Now we can transmit our experience to entrepreneurs and startups.

-Another enriching experience was deciding our business model, either B2C or B2B.
-We knew this crossroad was going to lead us to two different sales approaches and strategies, different brand communication and marketing, and so on.
+Another enriching experience was defining our business model, choosing between B2C or B2B.
 We went for the B2B model after concluding it would be the most efficient way to scale.
-In our case, our decision wasn't too hard, but we do know many entrepreneurs who face this crossroad too, and we use all our experience to help conclude which option is most suitable for their project.
+This experience is key to helping entrepreneurs conclude which option is most suitable for their project.